 I love music: the complexity, range, subtlety and detail.
 It is quite like financial markets and in some unexpected ways.

 There is the performance in the symphony hall, there is the recording of the performance, there is the CD of the performance and finally there is the MP3 download of the performance.
 Only one is the original and it existed only at a moment in time.
 A 128 kbs MP3 version has less than 10% of the actual data content of the CD.
 The complexity is that MP3 is not just a reduced copy of the CD.
 It is better understood as an active description of the music on the CD.
-Active in that the MP3 standard is parameterized set of rules and logic that makes MP3 MP3.
-Description in that the logical rules describe how the sample data work together.
+Active in that the MP3 standard is parameterized set of rules and logic that makes MP3.
+‘Description’ in that the logical rules describe how the sample data work together to create the semblance of the original sound, as determined by Fraunhofer, while significantly reducing the amount of data.
 The MP3 version is not the same as the CD, which is not the same as the recording, which is not the same as the performance.
 Each stage has reduced the dynamic range, detail and speed of the original music.
 In return, each stage has provided benefits in terms of portability, playability and reduced cost.
 A symphony has been data-compressed to a download!

 So it is with statistics, including the risk and performance measures we all use for financial investments.

 We pushed ourselves through statistics courses, earned our MBA’s, learned that volatility simply means annualized standard deviation of the sample returns and that the Sharpe ratio uses volatility as its denominator.
 So here is one of the most well-known risk-adjusted performance measures, Sharpe ratio, using a financial term that we all understand, volatility, based on a statistical model called a Normal distribution.
 The calculation of the Sharpe ratio requires a time series of investment returns (usually at least 60) plus a risk-free return.
 The annualized standard deviation measures the ‘risk’ of the return and in doing so it reduces, say, 60+1 numbers into 1.
-That is data compression.
+That is active data compression.
 Like MP3, standard deviation has a logical model by which it creates a description of those 60+1 numbers into a single number.
 Statistics and audio codecs are doing something very similar: using logic, rules and parameters to reduce the volume of data necessary to describe the original sample (returns) or recording (music).
-Each statistic produces a description of the original sample so that the statistic can be used directly without having to carry around the original sample all the time.

-Statistics are just descriptions so different statistics might be useful and instructive as different descriptions of the same underlying sample.
+Statistics are just descriptions so different statistics might be useful and instructive as different descriptions of the same underlying reality.

 What is Normal?